gorgexec/MvvmCore/README.md

     }
 }
 ```
-It may be empty constructor or constructor declaring any number of necessary dependencies, except Context or any View-specific objects references, because of architecture principles violation.
+`ViewModel` constructor may have no arguments or declaring any number of necessary dependencies, except `Context` or any `View-specific objects references`, because of architecture principles violation.

 #### Data binding properties